 - c) All types of land use are permitted within the Primary Settlement Areas designation subject to the specific land use designations and the policies of this Plan. - d) All new development within Primary Settlement Areas shall only occur on full municipal water services and municipal sewage services, unless there are interim servicing policies in effect in this Plan. - e) Expansions of the boundaries of a Primary Settlement Area shall only occur in accordance with the Local Comprehensive Review policies in Section 1.6.3.1 of this Plan.
-An amendment to this Plan and the County Official Plan shall be required to alter the boundary of any Settlement Area. - f) To ensure the orderly growth of the Town of Kingsville, the Town has identified "Urban Reserve Area" lands on Schedules "A" and "A-2", which represent a logical extension for future urban growth.
+An amendment to this Plan and the County Official Plan shall be required to alter the boundary of any Settlement Area. - f) To ensure the orderly growth of the Town of Kingsville, the Town will monitor development applications immediately outside of the Kingsville Settlement Area as they may represent a logical extension for future urban growth.
 These lands should be protected for the long term and where they are deemed to be required to accommodate growth, the boundary of the Kingsville Settlement Area shall be revised in accordance with the Local Comprehensive Review requirements of Section 1.6.3.1. - g) The downtown area of Kingsville should be planned to maintain and/or enhance the existing character of these areas.
-Mixed-use development and an accessible pedestrian oriented streetscape are encouraged. - h) The Town encourages the redevelopment of brownfield properties. - Cost effective development patterns and those which will minimize land consumption and reduce servicing costs are encouraged.
+Mixed-use development and an accessible pedestrian oriented streetscape are encouraged. - h) The Town encourages the redevelopment of brownfield properties. - i) Cost effective development patterns and those which will minimize land consumption and reduce servicing costs are encouraged.
 Land use patterns which may cause environmental, heritage preservation or public health and safety concerns shall be avoided. - j) The Town supports universal physical access and encourages the building industry to incorporate such features into new structures.